-By 1864, he had saved more than $1,500 dollars and went to Boise City where he bought a livery stable in the center of town.
-Though Updyke had committed no known crimes up until this point, he had begun to consort with a number of criminals.
+By 1864, he had saved more than 1,500 dollars and went to Boise City, where he bought a livery stable in the center of town.
+Though Updyke had committed no known crimes up until this point, he had begun to consort with several criminals.
 Before long, the livery stable became the rendezvous site for some of the Old West’s most reckless bands of robbers and road agents.

-Before long, Updyke was suspected of aiding in the circulation of stolen gold dust, as well as participating in a stage robbery near Boise City in 1864.
-So many rough characters began to hang about Updyke’s stable that many of the citizens began to refer to them as “Updyke’s Gang.”
-However, he and/or his outlaw friends covered their tracks so well, nothing could be proven.
+Before long, Updyke was suspected of aiding in the circulation of stolen gold dust, as well as participating in a stage robbery near Boise City.
+So many rough characters began to hang about Updyke’s stable that many citizens began to refer to them as “Updyke’s Gang.”
+However, he and his outlaw friends covered their tracks so well nothing could be proven.

-Soon after his election, he avowed to break up a vigilante organization of about thirty men, which had been formed in the Payette River settlement, some thirty miles from Boise City.
-This enraged many of the law-abiding citizens who felt the vigilante committees were their only protection from thieving and murdering road agents in the area.
+Soon after his election, he vowed to break up a vigilante organization of about 30 men, which had been formed in the Payette River settlement, some 30 miles from Boise City.
+This enraged many law-abiding citizens who felt the vigilante committees were their only protection from thieving and murdering road agents in the area.

 But Updyke cared little about what those law-abiding citizens thought and somehow obtained all the names of the men in the vigilante group, procuring warrants for their arrests.
 While the proceedings and warrants were all perfectly within the law, Updyke and his “posse” secretly planned to shoot the vigilante leaders and maintain that they had resisted arrest.

-As Updyke’s “posse” left Boise City about 4:00 o’clock in the afternoon to carry out the arrests, the thirty members of the vigilante group were assembling in self-protection.
+As Updyke’s “posse” left Boise City at about 4:00 p.m. to carry out the arrests, the 30 members of the vigilante group were assembling in self-protection.
 When Updyke and his men reached Horse Shoe Bend, they failed to connect with the country road agents and went on without them.

-Afterwards, the humiliated vigilantes were obviously very bitter towards Updyke and began to closely watch his every move.
-The public soon began to believe the “Updyke Gang” was behind nearly every theft, murder and robbery that occurred anywhere in the area.
+Afterward, the humiliated vigilantes were obviously very bitter towards Updyke and began watching his every move closely.
+The public soon began to believe the “Updyke Gang” was behind nearly every theft, murder, and robbery that occurred anywhere in the area.

-The next murderous outrage, in which the “Updyke Gang” was concerned, was the stage robbery in Portneuf Canyon, where four of its passengers were killed.
+The next murderous outrage, in which the “Updyke Gang” was concerned, was the stage robbery in Portneuf Canyon, where four passengers were killed.

-On July 26, 1865, Updyke, along with three other outlaws robbed a gold laden stagecoach of some $86,000 in gold.
-In the melee, four of the stage passengers were killed, and the stage driver and another passenger were wounded.
+On July 26, 1865, Updyke and three other outlaws robbed a gold-laden stagecoach of some $86,000 in gold.
+Four stage passengers were killed in the melee, and the stage driver and another passenger were wounded.

-The vigilante committee immediately went after the three other outlaws but David Updyke was a different story.
+The vigilante committee immediately went after the three other outlaws, but David Updyke was a different story.
 Having been duly elected as Ada County Sheriff, the vigilantes were more cautious and waited until the opportune time to punish him for his suspected wrongdoings.
-On September 28, 1865, the Payette River Vigilance Committee arrested him on a charge of defrauding the revenue and failing to arrest a hard case outlaw named West Jenkins.
+On September 28, 1865, the Payette River Vigilance Committee arrested him for defrauding the revenue and failing to arrest a hard case outlaw named West Jenkins.

-However, Updyke made bail and knowing the reputation of the Vigilance Committee, he immediately left town, fleeing to Boise City where he had more influence.
-However, the citizens there too, were fed up with the criminal elements and began to form groups for the purpose cleaning up the county.
-By the next spring, Updyke feared for his own safety and accompanied by another outlaw by the name of John Dixon, the two departed Boise on the Rocky Bar Road on April 12, 1866.
+However, when Updyke made bail and knew the Vigilance Committee’s reputation, he immediately left town, fleeing to Boise City, where he had more influence.
+However, the citizens there, too, were fed up with the criminal elements and began to form groups to clean up the county.
+By the following spring, Updyke feared for his safety, and accompanied by another outlaw named John Dixon; the two departed Boise on the Rocky Bar Road on April 12, 1866.
 Unaware that a vigilante party was following them, the two overnighted at an abandoned cabin some thirty miles out of town.

-During the night, the vigilantes captured the unsuspecting pair and lead them some ten miles farther down the road to Sirup Creek.
-The next morning as the vigilantes prepared to hang the men, they questioned Updyke about the whereabouts of the stolen cache.
+During the night, the vigilantes captured the unsuspecting pair and led them some ten miles farther down the road to Sirup Creek.
+The following day as the vigilantes prepared to hang the men, they questioned Updyke about the whereabouts of the stolen cache.
 The crooked sheriff only glared at them in contempt, refusing to respond.
 The vigilantes then hanged both men under a shed between two vacant cabins.
 Updyke had only $50.00 on his person at the time of his death.

-On April 14th, the bodies were found with a note pinned to Updyke’s chest accusing him of being “an aider of murderers and thieves.”
+On April 14, the bodies were found with a note pinned to Updyke’s chest accusing him of being “an aider of murderers and thieves.”
 The next day an anonymous note appeared in Boise that further explained the committee’s actions.
-“Dave Updyke: Accessory after the fact to the Portneuf stage robbery, accessory and accomplice to the robbery of the stage near Boise City in 1864, chief conspirator in burning property on the overland stage line, guilty of aiding and assisting escape of West Jenkins, and the murderer of others while sheriff, and threatening the lives and property of an already outraged and long suffering community.”
+“Dave Updyke: Accessory after the fact to the Portneuf stage robbery, accessory and accomplice to the robbery of the stage near Boise City in 1864, a chief conspirator in burning property on the overland stage line, guilty of aiding and assisting the escape of West Jenkins, and the murderer of others while sheriff, and threatening the lives and property of an already outraged and long-suffering community.”

-The gold taken in the July, 1865 has never been found and many think it is buried somewhere in the City of Rocks.
+The gold taken in July 1865 has never been found, and many think it is buried somewhere in the City of Rocks.